msgpack/msgpack-javascript/README.md

 * TypeScript targets
   * `target=es2019` / `target=es5`
 * JavaScript engines
-  * NodeJS, borwsers (Chrome, Firefox, Safari, IE11, and so on)
+  * NodeJS, browsers (Chrome, Firefox, Safari, IE11, and so on)

 See [test:* in package.json](./package.json) and [.travis.yml](./.travis.yml) for details.